Core Rules

 Masterwork equipment is rarer and more expensive than regular gear, but also more reliable and effective.
 Its exceptional qualities can provide assistance when they apply to an action, similar to a Setup Action.

 When you get a piece of masterwork gear, make a note of what makes it special.
 A bow might be accurate at great distances, for example, or a shield might be resistant to fire.
-If the unique qualities of your masterwork equipment apply to a roll, you get +1d to that roll.
+If the unique qualities of your masterwork equipment apply to a roll, reduce the Tier of that roll by 1.

 The Dice of Fate